 No matter what, you should expect operating costs to increase.

 You should also be aware that if you don’t pay levies on time, you may accrue interest at a higher rate (up to 30% per year), along with additional costs.
 Another concern is that you will be liable for outstanding levies owed by the current owner, so it is important to find out if any exist and have them addressed before you purchase the unit.

 Important information about by-laws

 These are an additional set of rules specific to each scheme.
-They govern conduct of owners, occupiers and guests while on the common property and within their designated lots.
+They govern the conduct of owners, occupiers and guests while on the common property and within their designated lots.
 As such, by-laws typically pertain to issues such as acceptable noise levels, parking and pets.

 You can usually find the relevant information in the community management statement.

 Make sure you get a disclosure statement

 Legally, anyone selling a lot (unit, apartment, etc.) must give you a disclosure statement.
 If you don’t get this document, as required by the Body Corporate and Community Management Act 1997, or if it doesn’t contain all of the requisite information prescribed by law, you have the right to cancel the contract.
 If the disclosure statement contains false, misleading or inaccurate information meant to convince you to buy the unit, you can cancel the contract.
 You can also cancel the contract if you cannot verify information in the disclosure statement after making “reasonable efforts” to do so.